Interview With Y&R’s Jeanne Cooper on Insight Into Her Memoir

 Cooper: I have to say it would be children; having three intelligent and involved human beings that you’ve given your genes to and they accept those genes and are responsible for them…and you are responsible for what they do.
 Beyond that, no one can really wish for anything more.
 Having three people you put on the planet and having them turn out well, that’s their own achievement, but you helped put them here.
 If it comes to what I did personally, I think it was possibly the first reality show, but having the lift on television, which took the fear out of facelifts and reconstructive surgeries and things like that, I’m very proud of that.
 And the alcoholism; the sobering of Katherine and doing it in a documentary form.
 Today I have people coming up and shaking my hand and leaving their chip in the palm of my hand – it’s overwhelming.

-In The Young and the Restless’s Interview with Jeanne Cooper part II, she discusses the transition at Y&R and gives her thoughts on the recent storylines and what she hopes is ahead for Katherine Chancellor.
+In Young and Restless’s Interview with Jeanne Cooper part II, she discusses the transition at Young and the Restless and gives her thoughts on the recent storylines and what she hopes is ahead for Katherine Chancellor.
 Don’t miss!